 How did Derry Come to light?

 In the 6th century, a monastery was founded at Derry by St. Columba before leaving Ireland for his sacred mission, and people had been living nearby for thousands of years before that.
-The monastery, or Doire Calgach as called then, was on the west bank of the Foyle and its site was granted to Colmcille by a local king who had a fortress there.
+The monastery, or Doire Calgach as it was called then, was on the west bank of the Foyle and its site was granted to Colmcille by a local king who had a fortress there.

 Then, the federation of Columban churches controlled it and was regarded as their spiritual mentor.
 After that, the original settlement was founded in 546 CE.
 However, historians claim that this date was inaccurate, being assigned by medieval chronicles.
 Derry was accepted to be a monastic settlement between the 6th and the 11th centuries.